 - Who will provide the anesthesia?
-Be sure your anesthesia care is led by a physician anesthesiologist.
-A physician anesthesiologist is a medical doctor who specializes in anesthesia, pain management and critical care medicine, and works with your surgeon and other physicians to develop and administer your anesthesia care plan.
+Be sure your anesthesia care is led by an anesthesiologist.
+An anesthesiologist is a medical doctor who specializes in anesthesia, pain management, and critical care medicine, and works with your surgeon and other physicians to develop and administer your anesthesia care plan.
 With 12 to 14 years of education and 12,000 to 16,000 hours of clinical training, these highly trained medical experts play a key role in your care.
-They meet with you before surgery, closely monitor your anesthesia and vital functions during the procedure and take care of you after to assure your recovery is smooth and your pain is controlled.
+They meet with you before surgery, closely monitor your anesthesia and vital functions during the procedure, and take care of you after to assure your recovery is smooth and your pain is controlled.

 - How do I avoid surprise medical bills?
 While your health and safety are your priorities, it’s also important to make sure your insurance coverage is in order before surgery so you don’t receive any unexpected bills.
 “Surprise medical bills” are caused by “surprise insurance gaps” that occur when your insurance plan offers a low premium but limits the number of physicians in the plan’s network.
 Before having a medical procedure, ask who will be involved in your care and whether they’re in your plan’s network.
 Call your insurance company to verify that the hospital or medical center and each physician and provider caring for you are in-network.

 - Your health habits and medications.
-Tell your physician anesthesiologist all about your health, such as how physically active you are and if you have chronic health issues, such as asthma or other lung problems, diabetes, heart disease, liver or kidney disease, allergies or any other medical conditions.
+Tell your anesthesiologist all about your health, such as how physically active you are, and if you have chronic health issues, such as asthma or other lung problems, diabetes, heart disease, liver or kidney disease, allergies, or any other medical conditions.
 Be sure to mention if you snore or have other sleep problems; these may be symptoms of obstructive sleep apnea, which can make surgery and anesthesia more dangerous.
-Provide a list of all prescription and over-the-counter medications, supplements and vitamins you take.
-Your physician anesthesiologist might tell you to stop taking some of them.
+Provide a list of all prescription and over-the-counter medications, supplements, and vitamins you take.
+Your anesthesiologist might tell you to stop taking some of them.

 - Your questions.
 Bring written questions to your meeting.
 Write down the answers, because it’s difficult to remember everything you hear.
 Bring a friend or family member who can take notes and ask questions, as well as provide information you may not have thought of.

 - Your recovery.
-The physician anesthesiologist continues to care for you after surgery, so ask about how any pain will be managed and any concerns you have about recovery, returning home and getting back to your normal routine.
+The anesthesiologist continues to care for you after surgery, so ask about how any pain will be managed and any concerns you have about recovery, returning home, and getting back to your normal routine.

 As the day of the procedure arrives, plan to: